1005 N. Marion St.

 7. What is your _____ County license and/or certification number(s)?

-8. What is the name, address, and telephone number of the individual or company that is using your license number?
+8. What is the name, address, and telephone number of the individual or company using your license number?

 9. Do you personally know the individual or company that is using your license number?
 If so, please explain.